MET 1200. Inspection, Measurement & Quality. 3 hrs.

 MET 1205.
 Tooling Processes II.
 3 hrs.

 This course is a continuation of MET 1204.
 Students will further develop their understanding of press tool processes.
 Emphasis in this course shifts from simple secondary type tooling to more complex progressive dies.
 Students will help design and build a working progressive die.
 Lecture, 1.5 hours; lab, 3 hours.
 Prerequisite: MET 1202, MET 1203, and MET 1204.

 MET 1209.
 Welding Metallurgy.
 3 hrs.

-Basic introduction to ferrous and non-ferrous material and alloys and their molecular activity during processing from raw material to finished product.
-The composition and changes of the metal is analyzed under laboratory testing to heat treatment, destructive and nondestructive testing, and various fabrication processes.
+Basic introduction to ferrous and non-ferrous material and alloys, and their molecular activity during processing from raw material to finished product.
+The composition and changes of the metal are analyzed under laboratory testing to heat treatment, destructive and nondestructive testing, and various fabrication processes.
 Lecture, 3 hours.

 MET 2201.
 Statistical Quality Control Techniques.
 3 hrs.

-This course includes: fundamentals of statistics including Standard Deviation; normal curve frequency, distribution; central limit theorem; construction and use of variable control charts study of process capability; control charts for attributes such as P&C charts; basic concepts of acceptance sampling; various sampling plans; AQL; and introduction of reliability .
+This course includes: fundamentals of statistics including standard deviation; normal curve frequency distribution; central limit theorem; construction and use of variable control charts (X and R charts); study of process capability; control charts for attributes such as P&C charts; basic concepts of acceptance sampling; various sampling plans; AQL; and introduction to the reliability of the product.
 Students will work on SPC Plus software.
-Lecture, 2 hours; lab, 2 hours.
 Prerequisite: MTH 1206 or consent of instructor.
 IAI: IND 914.